SJackson123/SJackson.github.io/_portfolio/02-Tetris.md

 ---
 title: "Combining Reinforcement Learning and Evolutionary Strategies in Tetris"
 excerpt: "Developed a Tetris environment to compare the performance of Deep Q learning with the cross entropy method.
-We then propose a novel approach that combines the strenghts of both algorithms."
+I then propose a novel approach that combines the strenghts of both algorithms."
 collection: portfolio
 ---
 Check out the repository <a href="https://github.com/SJackson123/Tetris-Reinforcement-Learning">here</a>